-OSCEOLA COUNTY, Fla. – The Orange-Osceola state attorney's office will seek the death penalty against the three people accused of being involved in an alleged murder-for-hire plot, according to court records obtained by News 6.
+OSCEOLA COUNTY, Fla. – The Osceola state attorney’s office will not seek the death penalty against the three people accused of being involved in an alleged murder-for-hire plot, according to court records obtained by News 6.

 All of the notices have five aggravating factors including the capital felony being "especially heinous, atrocious, or cruel."